ImagingInformatics/machine-learning/docker-keras-tensorflow-python3-jupyter/README.md

 Instructions
 ---

+The source code included allows you to build the docker container from scratch, to do so clone the repository to your local computer and enter "make build" at the command line.
-The source code included allows you to build the docker container, but is not required to run the software.
-You can use the pre-built docker container (https://hub.docker.com/r/georgezero/keras-tensorflow-python3-jupyter) by following the instructions (eg, using xterm):
+However, the above is not required to run the software.
+If you are on a Mac or *NIX computer you can use the pre-built docker container at (https://hub.docker.com/r/georgezero/keras-tensorflow-python3-jupyter) by following the instructions below from your computer's terminal program (eg, using xterm):
+[Note for windows users: ....]

 ### Jupyter